 As I was writing I was aware of the many layers of information and meaning that are embedded in the story.
 They are all layers of information that I as a person knew.
 However, I don’t believe I could have woven such magic had I used my intellectual mind to figure it all out.
 I credit meditation as the most important tool that allowed me to write The Midas Tree.

 Using Meditation For Creativity

 It’ doesn’t take a long stretch of the imagination to think that this concept is true.
 You see stories about creative individuals in the movies or on television and how they struggled with every emotion from rage to depression.
 You have witnessed great recording artists die premature deaths by their own hand or overuse of drugs.
-Michael Jackson, Levis, Jim Morrison and one of my favorites Amy Winehouse.
-You may come to the conclusion that this angst is required to be highly productive and rise to the top of your artistic field.
+Michael Jackson, Levis, Jim Morrison, and one of my favorites Amy Winehouse.
+You may conclude that this angst is required to be highly productive and rise to the top of your artistic field.

 Believe it or not, a regular meditation practice can afford you the identical possibilities to advance and feed your creativity.
 This will also come without any of the trauma and negative emotions associated with drugs or alcohol abuse that so many artists turn to as their muse.
-The negative state of mind that is linked to these oppressive substances will create stress and unhappiness your life as well as affect your health in a detrimental manner.
+The negative state of mind that is linked to these oppressive substances will create stress and unhappiness in your life as well as detrimentally affect your health.
 They can also result in death.
 Of course, an artist is rarely as famous when they are alive but the alternative doesn’t seem to be something you would desire.

 Where Is Inspiration Manifested?

 So where does this artistic creativity come from?
 It doesn’t seem to me to be a logical aspect of the mind.
 The process of physical creation may be so but the inspiration is something very different.
 Is there somewhere within the human brain that affords a special area that all inspirational ideas are kept?
 Are these download at birth for you to carry out at some aforementioned time in your life.
 I think not.